 - 1. Follow the safety guidelines listed in Safety instructions. - 2.
 Follow the procedure listed in Before working on your system. - 3.
-Remove air shroud. - 4.
+Remove the air shroud. - 4.
 Remove the power supply unit.

-- 1. Align the guide slots on the PIB with the four hooks on the system. - 2.
-Slide PIB in to the guide hooks till the plunger click in place .
+- 1. Align the PIB with the four guide hooks on the chassis floor. - 2.
+Slide PIB in to the guide hooks till firmly seated. - 3.
+Replace and tighten the single screw to secure the PIB in place.